bkenny266/djifts/readme.txt

 Datamanager:
 	Includes methods used for downloading, processing, and storing data.

+	-models.py - stores game headers and methods to load game data.

-	-admin.py - currently acts as the "front end" for downloading game data.
+	-admin.py - former "front end" for downloading game data. currently used as a middle-man to interact with the deeper stages of game processing, but this file will need to be phased out and merged with utility.py.
-	The user can run the add_game() method to download data for a particular game.

-	-utility.py - contains methods used by admin.py to retrieve game roster, player shift times, generate the line combinations from each NHL game, and store all of this in the database.
+	-utility.py - primary methods for loading game data includes importing
+	shift times, calculating line combinations, and writing to database.

-	-eventprocessor.py - special utility module that implements a class for downloading	and storing data for the different 'event types' that occur during a game (shots, hits,	blocks, goals)
+	-eventprocessor.py - special utility module that implements a class for importing data regarding the different 'event types' occurring during the game (shots, hits, blocks, goals)

 Games:  Includes models and views for interacting with data on a "game" level.

 Teams:  Includes models and views for interacting with data on a "team" level.